KopiasCsaba/open_sound_control_bridge/README.md

 OSCBridge is a tool to help automate operations with audio/streaming gear.

-If you want to automate things* based on:
+Input could come from various sources, such as:
  * Digital Audio Mixer Console state (such as Behringer X32 or other that supports OSC)
  * OBS Studio state
  * A HTTP Request
  * Time

-What are those things?

-OSCBridge is easily extendable, but currently it supports the following "tasks":
+OSCBridge currently supports the following "tasks":
  * HTTP Request
  * Delay (just wait)
  * OBS Change preview scene